aatxe/weiss.city/posts/2018-02-26-reasoning-with-types-in-rust.md

 provided by `std`{.rust} and includes already-implemented hash algorithms, but it's actually overly-permissive for this purpose.
 We could write a custom hasher that would allow us to leak information or even completely reveal the value.
-For a real implementation, we would instead provide a more constrained trait that allows you to compute a specific cryptographic hash such as SHA256 or SHA512.
+For a real implementation, we would instead provide a more constrained trait that allows you to compute a specific cryptographic hash such as bcrypt or scrypt.

 [^8]: In [_Type Abstraction for Relaxed Noninterference_][typeabsrni], we see a related presentation of relaxed noninterference as a consequence of object-oriented type abstraction capabilities.
 Since